ajulker09/LeetCode-Practice/readme.md

 ---
 # LeetCode Practice: Ahmed Julkernain

 Every summer I tell myself I am going to start leetcoding.
 Summer has now become fall and I have finally started.
-This is a
+This is my leetcode journey.
+I manifest that one day this will open doors I never would have imagined.

 - **Arrays and Strings**
   - Prefix Sum: 6 problems solved